DataONEorg/d1_python/d1_workspace_client/doc/overview.rst

 :doc:`/workspace/index` is currently under development.
-When finished, the library will provide convenient access to the DataONE :term:`Workspace` for applications developed in Python.
+When finished, the library will provide convenient access to the DataONE